Now that we are into October, we are well into soup season.

 I made mine with a Spanish-esque twist by roasting my veggies in smoked paprika.
 However, you really could use whatever herbs or seasoning you fancy!
 I would imagine chilli or simple oregano or mixed herbs would also work well.

-To keep it nice and creamy, and vegan-friendly and dairy-free, I used full-fat coconut milk.
+To keep it nice and creamy, and vegan-friendly and dairy-free, I used full-fat coconut milk, as well as a touch of gluten-free oats.
 However, if you want a lower fat soup, you could simply switch for more vegetable stock and perhaps add more flavourings!

 Anyway, this is a simple, delicious and nutrient-rich soup that will keep your tums happy all the way through winter!
 Especially when served with fresh, crusty sourdough.

 - 600g large vine-ripened tomatoes, sliced

 - 1 tsp paprika (smoked or unsmoked)

 - Drizzle olive oil